Security & Compliance

 5. Vulnerability Management

-All npm dependencies are regularly audited using npm audit.
-Remediation timelines by severity: Critical vulnerabilities — patched within 24 hours of disclosure.
-High-severity — patched within 7 days.
-Medium-severity — patched within 30 days.
-Low-severity — reviewed and scheduled in maintenance cycles.
+All npm dependencies are audited using npm audit on every commit (via pre-commit hook) and on a weekly scheduled scan.
+Remediation timelines by severity: Critical — patched within 24 hours.
+High — patched within 7 days.
+Medium — patched within 30 days.
+Low — reviewed and scheduled in maintenance cycles.

 Security Testing

 The application is periodically reviewed for common web application vulnerabilities including SQL injection, cross-site scripting (XSS), authentication bypass, and OWASP Top 10 risks.
-Input validation and parameterized queries are used throughout the application.
+All code changes affecting authentication, encryption, or Amazon API integration require manual security review before deployment.
+Input validation via class-validator is enforced on all API DTOs.

 Security Updates